MaximeIJ/css-brickout/README.md

 #### Ball events:

-- `'ballcollision'` (includes both the Ball and the GameObject it collided with)
+- `'ballcollision'` (includes both the Ball and the GameObject it collided with unless the collision was with the boundary)
 - `'balldestroyed'`

 #### Brick events: